Citrix SD-WAN Cloud Direct overview

 Cloud Direct branch tunnels terminate into redundant Cloud Direct PoPs.
 These PoPs are purpose-built for reliability, performance, and optimal connectivity.
 Each PoP consists of scalable, fully redundant servers connected to carrier-grade switches and routers.
 They are connected to multiple upstream transit circuits and interconnected via a diverse and dedicated private high-speed backbone.

-With these capabilities the Cloud Direct service optimizes delivery over the path between branch offices and SaaS applications.
-There are 3 distinct parts of the path that the Cloud Direct service optimizes:
+With these capabilities Citrix SD-WAN Cloud Direct optimizes delivery over the path between branch offices and SaaS applications.
+There are 3 distinct parts of the path that Citrix SD-WAN Cloud Direct optimizes:

 - Branch Office Optimization